 The Americans With Disabilities Act

-The ADA, first introduced in 1988, was designed to build on the progress of the Rehabilitation Act.
+First introduced in 1988, the ADA was designed to build on the progress of the Rehabilitation Act.
 The goal was to expand the rights of the disability community in a single law by ensuring their freedom from employment discrimination and access to all levels of government, public establishments, transportation, and communication.

 Congress passed the bill in 1990 with strong majorities in both legislative bodies: 327-28 in the U.S. House of Representatives and a 91-6 vote in the U.S. Senate.
 And, in a moving ceremony on the South Lawn of the White House, on July 26, President George H.W.
 Bush signed it into law to resounding applause from more than 3,000 people in attendance—many with disabilities, disability rights activists, and advocates.